Averaging along irregular curves and regularisation of ODEs: Averages along Fractional Brownian paths

+These considerations are the motivation to introduce the comparison principle based on averaged translations in the proof of uniqueness in Section \ref{subsec:uniqueness}.

-The main difficulty is given by the fact that the only available analytic estimate of the behaviour of the averaging constant of $X^n$ is given by Lemma~\ref{lemma:averaging-perturbation} and this estimate imply a loss of regularity of size $\gamma$ with respect to the vectorfield $b$.
-Below we will take advantage of the absolute continuity of the law of $X^n$ w.r.t. the law of the fBm $W$ to transfer the averaging properties of the fBM to the stochastic process $X^n$.
-This approach is an extension of an observation of Davie~\cite{MR2377011} to the fBm context.
+Below we will take advantage of the absolute continuity of the law of $X^{n}$ w.r.t. the law of the fractional Brownian motion $B^{H}$ to transfer the averaging properties of the fractional Brownian motion to the stochastic process $X^{n}$.
+This approach is an extension of an observation of Davie~{\cite{MR2377011}} to the fractional Brownian motion's context.

-A drawback of this approach is that the exceptional set will necessarily depend on the initial point $x_0$ and on the vectorfield $b$.
-This prevents to easily apply the uniqueness result to the case of random $b$ and to the analysis of the flow of the ODE.
+A drawback of this approach is that the exceptional set will necessarily depend on the initial point $x_{0}$ and on the vector field $b$.
+This prevents us from easily applying the uniqueness result to the case of random $b$ and to the analysis of the flow of the ODE.

-The computation of the Radon-Nikodym derivative between the law of $X^n$ and the law of $W$ will result in a Girsanov transform.
-For technical reasons we will do this transformation only on a sub interval $[0,T_{Gir}]\subset[0,1]$.
-As $b_n$ and $X^n$ are regular enough, according to Nualart and Ouknine~\cite{MR1934157}, there exist a Brownian motion $B$ related to the filtration associated with $W$ and a probability $P_n$ such that the process $(X^n_t)_{t\in[0,T_{Gir}]}$ is a fractional Brownian motion of Hurst parameter $H$, where
+The computation of the Radon-Nikodym derivative between the law of $X^{n}$ and the law of $B^{H}$ will result in a Girsanov transform.
+For technical reasons we will do this transformation only on a subinterval $[0,T_{Gir} ] \subset [0,1]$.
+For $b^{n}$ regular enough, and as $X^{n}$ is regular enough, according to Nualart and Ouknine~{\cite{MR1934157}}, there exist a Brownian motion $W$ adapted to the filtration associated with $B^{H}$ and a probability $\mathbbm{P}_{n}$ such that the process $(X^{n}_{t} )_{t \in [0,T_{Gir} ]}$ is a fractional Brownian motion of Hurst parameter $H$, where